 Security Awareness and Training

-A security awareness and training program must be designed and implemented with all organization staff, including management.
+Security awareness and training programs must be designed and implemented with all organization staff, including management.
 This requirement also outlines that an organization must conduct:

 - Security Reminders